leshchenko1979/sender/README.md

-The whole app is a container run periodically that uses designated telegram user accounts to post designated messages to designated telegram groups acoording to a designated schedule.
+The whole app is a container run periodically that uses designated telegram user accounts to post designated messages to designated telegram groups according to a designated schedule.

+## Forum Topic Support

+The system now supports sending messages to specific topics within Telegram forum groups.
+Use the format `chat_id/topic_id` in the `chat_id` field of your settings:

+- **Format**: `chat_id/topic_id`
+- **Examples**:
+  - `@mychannel/123` - Send to topic 123 in @mychannel
+  - `-1001234567890/456` - Send to topic 456 in group -1001234567890
+- **Backwards Compatible**: Regular chat IDs without `/` continue to work as before
+- **Topic ID**: The topic ID is the message ID of the first message in the forum topic thread

+### How to Get Topic ID

+1. Open the forum topic in Telegram
+2. Right-click on any message in the topic and select "Copy message link"
+3. The link format is: `https://t.me/c/CHAT_ID/TOPIC_ID/MESSAGE_ID`
+4. The `TOPIC_ID` is the number you need for the `chat_id/topic_id` format

+### Examples

+- Regular chat: `@mychannel` or `-1001234567890`
+- Forum topic: `@mychannel/123` or `-1001234567890/456`

 # Classes
 ```mermaid